 Trees and working forests are remarkable resources that, when managed responsibly, can meet a wide range of fundamental needs for people and the planet for generations to come.
 For more than a century, we’ve been proving it’s possible to harvest and replant on a continuous cycle to both maximize value for our shareholders and ensure that our forests continue to thrive, forever.

 SUPERIOR HOLDINGS CREATE VALUE TODAY AND TOMORROW

-In the United States, we are responsible stewards of the more than 11 million acres of productive timberland we own or manage.
-Our forests spread across the Pacific Northwest, Northern U.S. and South.
-In Canada, we collaboratively manage millions more acres of publicly owned land under long-term licenses.
+In the United States, we are responsible stewards of about 11 million acres of productive timberland we own or manage.
+Our forests spread across the Pacific Northwest, northern U.S. and southern U.S., and in Canada, we collaboratively manage millions more acres of publicly owned land under long-term licenses.

 Our competitive advantage is rooted in our scale, expertise and geographic diversity.
 We have:

 An unrivaled portfolio of timberlands that cannot be replicated

 Industry-leading silviculture expertise and sustainable forestry practices